-In the judgment BVerwG 2 B 109.13 of the Federal Administrative Court (in German) concerning a former police officer convicted of violent offences, the reasons given for the judgment as to 2. state:
+In the judgment “Beschluss vom 30.10.2014 - BVerwG 2 B 109.13” (bverwg.de) of the Federal Administrative Court concerning a former police officer convicted of violent offences, the reasons given for the judgment state:

-"[…] Conclusion of the endangerment to the public at the suspension of the driving licence".
+“[…] Realisation of the danger to the general public in case of driving disqualification […]”.